Overview

 Input and output design

-DO: ✅ Define only required input parameters in the input slice✅ Use meaningful parameter names that describe the data
+DO: ✅ Define only required input parameters in the input parameters✅ Use meaningful parameter names that describe the data

 ✅ Set appropriate data types for validation

-✅ Mark parameters as required when they’re essential DON’T: ❌ Include unnecessary data in input/output slices
+✅ Mark parameters as required when they’re essential DON’T: ❌ Include unnecessary data in input/output parameters

 ❌ Use ambiguous or cryptic parameter names